-Do you love to get caught up in stories of startup successes?
-We definitely do, too.
+Do you love to get caught up in the stories of startup successes?
+We definitely do!
 Unfortunately, there are also numerous examples of startup failures around us.
-This should definitely not discourage you from trying to build your own business: Studying a bad experience from another startup is an opportunity to learn, that will save you from repeating their mistakes.
+This should definitely not discourage you from trying to build your own business: studying a bad experience from another startup is an opportunity to learn and will save you from repeating their mistakes.

-#1) There is no market needed for the startup
+#1) There is no market need for the startup.

-To be successful startups need to find the proper pricing strategy.
+Startup success can be achieved by pricing appropriately which can definitely be a dark art.
 For startups, it is often a challenge to price their product high enough to eventually cover costs.
 At the same time, the price has to be low enough to bring in customers.

-The 2019 shutdown of the genetic testing and scientific wellness startup Arivale came as a surprise to many partners and customers.
-The reason for the company’s failure is overspending.
-The price of running the company, for instance, collecting the genetic, blood and microbiome assays was too high compared to the revenues it brought in.
+For example, the 2019 shutdown of genetic testing and scientific wellness startup, Arivale, came as a surprise to many partners and customers.
+However, the reason behind the company’s failure is simple: the price of running the company, for instance, collecting the genetic, blood and microbiome assays that formed the foundation of the program, was too high compared to the revenues it brought in.

-Despite a good idea, enough financial resources and a good team there are many more factors you should consider when building a business.
-Definitely think about a user-friendly product, a great business model and marketing also.
-For the whole CB Insights Report which summerized 20 most common reasons why startups failed in the past hit this Link.
+Even with a good idea, enough financial resources and a good team, there are still many more factors you should consider when building a business.
+You should definitely think about a user-friendly product, a great business model and a smart marketing plan!
+If you would like to read the whole CB Insights Report that summarizes the 20 most common reasons why startups fail in 2019, click this link.